 Let us relate this holy trinity with the world around us

 Mother Tongue : (Matribhasha) We should first learn our own language.
 This connects us with our ancestry and promotes social bonding.
 We may learn other languages, but our first duty is to learn, use and propagate our own language.

-Mother Culture : (Matrisamskriti) Custom, cuisine, clothing, festivals, literature and handicrafts all carry a cumulative richness passed down from our forefathers.
+Mother Culture : (Matrisamskriti) Custom, cuisine, clothing, festivals, literature and handicrafts all embody a cumulative richness passed down from our forefathers.
 We should be proud of our heritage and not criticise it.
-Many Indians take pride in criticising our Bhartiya Sabhyata (Indian culture), in favour of blind adulation for western norms and culture.
-Nothing wrong in learning new cultures, but degrading our own is an absolute sin.
+Many criticise Bhartiya Sabhyata (Indian culture), in favour of blind adulation for western norms and culture.
+Nothing wrong with learning new cultures, but degrading our own is an absolute sin.

 Mother Land: (Matribhoomi) She is worshipped as Mother India.
 It is the solemn duty of all citizens of Bharatvarsha to love and defend her.
 We should be willing to die for our motherland if there is any transgression on her soil.
-We should fight every aggressor who dares step on an inch of her soil.
+We should fight every aggressor who dares to step on an inch of her soil.
 Motherland is worthy of unconditional reverence.
-In her lap, we experience serenity, safety and bliss, which only a mother’s touch can give.
+In her lap, we experience serenity, safety and bliss.

 They are with us, around us, all the time.
 Are we aware of them?
 Do we pledge our allegiance to them all the time?
 Do we love and respect them from the depths of our hearts?
 Are we strong enough to stand with our three mothers, come rain or sunshine?